Junior Mayor Diego Flores-Cerezo,

 Each year Maryland Municipal League (MML) and the Maryland Mayors Association invite 4th grade students throughout Maryland to participate in a statewide essay contest.
-This is a great opportunity for students to learn about local government and to showcase their creative writing talents.
-When the contest opens, the entry form, deadline & instructions will be available in the Documents box on this page.
+This is a great opportunity for students to learn about local government & to showcase their creative writing talents.
+The entry form, deadline & instructions are available in the Documents box on this page.

 Junior Mayor Contest

-The winning essay will be posted on the City’s website.
+The Junior Mayor will be announced in April and will be officially introduced at Gaithersburg’s State of the City address, which takes place each April.
+He or she will also be invited to read their essay at a Mayor & City Council Meeting & it will be posted on the City’s website.
 The Junior Mayor will receive a gift card and be invited to participate in City events throughout the year, including the Book Festival, Memorial & Veterans Day Observances, SummerFest & Fireworks, Labor Day Parade, CHARACTER COUNTS! events, the St. Patrick’s Day Parade, and more.
-The program includes the opportunity for the Junior Mayor to host a service project involving his/her classmates, elected officials & City staff.

 Mayor Jud Ashman is available during the contest to visit classes to talk about local government and encourage contest participation.
 For more information & to schedule an appointment, please contact the Public Information Office.